Float the San Juan

-No, even if you can legally use either of these substances, neither are allowed on Fort Lewis College events.
+No, even if you can legally use either of these substances, neither is allowed on Fort Lewis College programs.

 What do I need to bring?

 You are responsible for your personal clothing and footwear.
-Please download the packing list for all required personal equipment.
+Check out our packing list.

 What if I don't have my own equipment?

-OP has a full equipment room where you will be able to check out items such as backpacks, sleep bags, sleeping pads, etc. You are responsible for your personal clothing and footwear.
+Outdoor Pursuits has a complete equipment room where you can check out items such as backpacks, sleeping bags, sleeping pads, etc. You are responsible for your personal clothing and footwear.
 See the packing list for more information.

 Can I use my own pack/tent/etc.?

-Yes, you are welcome to use any personal gear you wish (providing it is approved by your trip leader), but you will be responsible for any personal equipment you choose to bring.
+Yes, you are welcome to use any personal gear you wish (providing it is approved by your trip leader), but you will be responsible for any personal equipment you bring.